nuxt/nuxt/docs/3.api/2.composables/use-fetch.md

   - `pick`: only pick specified keys in this array from the `handler` function result
   - `watch`: watch an array of reactive sources and auto-refresh the fetch result when they change.
 Fetch options and URL are watched by default.
 You can completely ignore reactive sources by using `watch: false`.
 Together with `immediate: false`, this allows for a fully-manual `useFetch`.
   - `deep`: return data in a deep ref object (it is `true` by default).
 It can be set to `false` to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.
+  - `dedupe`: avoid fetching same key more than once at a time (defaults to `cancel`).
+Possible options:
+    - `cancel` - cancels existing requests when a new one is made
+    - `defer` - does not make new requests at all if there is a pending request

 ::callout
 If you provide a function or ref as the `url` parameter, or if you provide functions as arguments to the `options` parameter, then the `useFetch` call will not match other `useFetch` calls elsewhere in your codebase, even if the options seem to be identical.
 If you wish to force a match, you may provide your own key in `options`.